BobzGames/htmlgames.github.io/htmlgames/differences/UAT/main/README.md

 Creating Base64 version of apk...

-Create apk using android studio and rename .zip
+Create main.apk using android studio and rename .zip

 Within the zip root (where AndroidManifest.xml is) ctrl+A all files and create new zip file - call it main.zip